About our trainers

 Outside of work I love living in Shropshire and spending time with family and friends.
 Walking in the countryside gives me relaxation time.
 I have two rescue greyhounds which are important to my family and definitely spur us to get out and about!

-Outside of work I like to spend time outside and by the seaside when I can.
+Outside of work I like to spend time outside in nature and by the seaside when I can.
 I like reading and arts and crafts.
-I love spending time with my family and my dog Gary.
+I love spending time with my family and my dog Fred.

 I started my career with Shropshire Council in 2000 in the Human Resource Department, 15 years later in 2015 moved across and joined the Joint Training team specialising in delivering Management Training and Care Certificate.